Dwein9/first-game/README.md

-# !!
-Roll Out !!
+# Roll Out

-- Hi
--  ^___^

-Roll Out is a continuous performance game, based on the N-back that is commonly used as an assessment in cognitive neuroscience to measure a part of working memory and working memory capacity.
+Welcome.
+Roll Out is a continuous performance game, based on the N-back exercise commonly used as an assessment in cognitive neuroscience that measures a part of working memory and working memory capacity.
+Implementation of current two player mode is limited.

-Built on:
+## Built with
-- Animate.css
+* Animate.css
-- Materialize.css
+* Materialize.css
-- JavaScript
+* JavaScript

-Implementation of full 2 player capability pending, current 2 player capability limited.
+* jQuery

 <!-- Open Items